 NorthBay Summer Center for Chesapeake Bay Ecosystems Education

 After choosing a track of study, students will work together to conduct field investigations, collect and analyze real world data and determine the effects of physical, chemical, and biological influences on the Chesapeake Bay.
-They will have the opportunity to work alongside top scientists and professionals to develop possible solutions for climate change impacts facing our watershed.
-Using the IEEIA model (Investigating and Evaluating Environmental Issues and Actions), students will utilize common core language arts and math, and next generation science standards.
-Our Horn Point Team consists of highly trained NorthBay educators, one of the NB Education Managers, and a member of our nursing staff
+They will have the opportunity to work alongside science professionals to develop possible solutions for climate change impacts facing our watershed.
+Our team consists of highly trained NorthBay educators, one of the NB Education Managers, and a member of our nursing staff.

 *Scholarship info available upon request